Konadu-Prince/Ankes-Lodge.Web/README.md

 Welcome to the official website for Ankes Lodge, a premium guest house located in the serene neighborhood of Abesim, Sunyani, Ghana.

 This website showcases our accommodations, facilities, and services, and provides an easy way for guests to book their stay with us.
+The site features a robust booking system with enhanced validation, comprehensive SEO optimization, and improved user experience.

+## Booking System Features

+The booking system includes:
+- Enhanced client-side validation with real-time feedback
+- Server-side validation with proper error handling
+- Multi-platform booking options (Airbnb, Booking.com, direct)
+- Automated email confirmations for guests and administrators
+- Database storage with both file-based and MongoDB options
+- Responsive design for all device types

+## SEO Enhancements

+The website includes comprehensive SEO optimizations:
+- Meta tags for description, keywords, and author
+- Open Graph and Twitter card metadata for social sharing
+- Schema.org structured data for rich search results
+- Robots.txt and sitemap.xml for search engine crawling
+- Canonical URLs to prevent duplicate content issues

 ## Deployment